CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 If the virtual desktop or software has become obsolete, you can use this option to rebuild your virtual desktop.

 !!!
 Note
-    This operation will delete all the files/software or scripts imported into the virtual desktop.
+    This operation will delete all the files/software or scripts imported into the virtual desktop and you will delete the entire virtual workspace.
 Only the files saved in the volume will still be available.
-As a result, you will delete the entire virtual workspace.
-For this reason, please contact all the CSC project members before rebuilding a virtual desktop.
+Please contact us at servicedesk@csc.fi before using this option.

 To reboot a virtual desktop: